| |

 Grab some fresh branches at least 1/3 inch thick, with little buds on them.
 The little buds look very similar to pussy willows once painted.

-I used leftover craft paint in yellow and white, using about 1:3 ratio of yellow to white.
-They mixed to make a very soft yellow color.
-You could use plain white or yellow instead if you like.
+I used leftover craft paint in yellow and white, mixing about a 1:3 ratio of yellow to white to create a soft pastel yellow.
+You can use plain white or yellow if you prefer.

 Painting the tips on a real tree branch with a soft yellow paint.